Contents

 According to a recent study, medical errors are responsible for over 95,000 deaths across the U.S. This is where automation of the credentialing process comes into play.
 Healthcare professionals and facilities can ensure patient safety and security with the appropriate protocols, licenses, and certificates in place.
 An automated credentialing data management solution that offers healthcare interoperability and integrated care management can minimize or even eliminate the possibility of medical errors.
 In the larger scheme of things, this approach benefits the healthcare industry as a whole.
 The bottom line remains that patients look for healthcare providers that know their job and will undertake it safely.

-5. Credentialing standards in the US
+6. Credentialing Standards in the US

 Here, we have discussed the medical credentialing standards applicable in the US.
 Healthcare organizations in the US need to comply with these to avoid problems.

-The federal Centers for Medicare & Medicaid Services (CMS) and the Joint Commision on Accreditation of Healthcare Organizations both require that healthcare providers be credentialed.
+The federal Centers for Medicare & Medicaid Services (CMS) and the Joint Commission on Accreditation of Healthcare Organizations both require that healthcare providers be credentialed.
 Healthcare organizations that don’t follow the CMS regulations are not eligible for Medicare or Medicaid reimbursement.
 Similarly, the Joint Commission accredits only those who follow its regulations.
 Most U.S. hospitals pursue the Joint Commission accreditation, which is required for Medicare and Medicaid reimbursement eligibility.
 States also have their own regulations.

 Other groups set standards on credentialing as well, and many healthcare organizations follow them to receive additional accreditation.
 Those groups include the following: